henriquedanc/camel-k-adapters/ConfigureKafka.md

 This assumes that Kafka cluster is up and running

-- in your Kafka cluster, create the topics that will be used (start with 10 partitions per topic, optimal number will have to be defined during load tests)
+- In your Kafka cluster, create the topics that will be used (start with 10 partitions per topic, optimal number will have to be defined during load tests)
 ```
 # create topics
 #cd KAFKA_DIR